-- Where appropriate, the Council will defer the MRP related to specific projects until the asset(s) for the project become(s) operational.
-This is known as an MRP holiday and will allow the Council to align borrowing repayments to the economic benefit generated from those assets. - The Council will also withhold MRP payments related to the acquisition of assets purchased under compulsory purchase orders (CPO) where there is a commitment to pass these assets and their costs onto a development vehicle.
+- 5.4 There is no requirement on the HRA to make a minimum revenue provision but there is a requirement for a charge for depreciation to be made.
+The HRA may opt to make voluntary revenue provisions where it is prudent to do so. - 5.5 Where appropriate, the Council will defer the MRP related to specific projects until the asset(s) for the project become(s) operational.
+This is known as an MRP holiday and will allow the Council to align borrowing repayments to the economic benefit generated from those assets. - 5.6 The Council will also withhold MRP payments related to the acquisition of assets purchased under compulsory purchase orders (CPO) where there is a commitment to pass these assets and their costs onto a development vehicle.
 Where capital loans are provided by the Council under section 25 of the 'The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003', the Council will, where it is prudent to do so, align MRP profiles to loan repayments.
 This will ensure the Council does not unnecessarily charge amounts to its revenue budget.